gerceboss/HardDrive/README.md

 ~/HardDrive/front-end$ npm run dev
 ```

-4. Open the terminal and navigate to the backend folder:
+4. Open a different terminal than the previous running terminal and navigate to the backend folder:

 ```bash
 ~/HardDrive$ cd backend